You need to see DPS gear in action. Get a live demo with our engineers.

 That's the only way to know you have a real alarm master with the essential features required to get the job accomplished of effectively reading alarms - halting the pain of equipment breakdown and expensive repair.

-DPS Telecom has the experience and expertise to help companies who need custom-built RTUs.
-Our technicians can work with you to find the right RTUs for your specific needs.
-Reach out and get a quote today!
+DPS Telecom has the experience and expertise to help companies who need custom-built equipment and alarm monitoring services.
+Our technicians can work with you to get a device for your specific needs.
+Reach out to us and get a quote today!